 What Is Client Onboarding?

-Client onboarding is the process in which: (1) a customer becomes familiar with the product and/or service he purchased; and (2) the seller provides answers and solutions to the questions and concerns of the customer.
+Client onboarding is the process in which: (1) a customer becomes familiar with the product and service he purchased; and (2) the seller provides answers and solutions to the questions and concerns of the customer.

 Importance of Good/Effective Client Onboarding Process